Zigmata/ReQuest/README.md

 board lets players post in-character in the same clean embed format as the quest board, letting server admins lock down channels to prevent clutter.

-### Custom Queues

-Designate channels for queues for anything you desire.
-Want your players to submit sheets for review?
-Or perhaps you want homebrew or other game suggestions!
-Optional role-based access for both submissions and approvals helps split the workload and control spam.

 ### Open Source

 Tools that enhance TTRPGs and their communities don't deserve to be locked behind a paywall.
 ReQuest is licensed under